brycewray/astro-site-legacy/src/pages/posts/2022/02/static-tweets-eleventy-hugo.md

 ---

 <YellowBox>
-**Update, 2022-04-12**: Based on [work](https://github.com/astro-community/astro-embed) by the [Astro](https://astro.build) team, I have enhanced the shortcode described within (and the accompanying styling) so it also can handle animations embedded in tweets.
-Unfortunately, this isn't possible with the one described in the [follow-up](/posts/2022/02/static-tweets-eleventy-hugo-part-2) to this post, as I explain in an update therein.
+<strong>Update, 2022-04-12</strong>: Based on <a href="https://github.com/astro-community/astro-embed" target="_blank" rel="nofollow">work</a> by the <a href="https://astro.build" target="_blank" rel="nofollow">Astro</a> team, I have enhanced the shortcode described within (and the accompanying styling) so it also can handle animations embedded in tweets.
+Unfortunately, this isn’t possible with the one described in the <a href="/posts/2022/02/static-tweets-eleventy-hugo-part-2">follow-up</a> to this post, as I explain in an update therein.
 </YellowBox>

 You know it’s important to respect, and protect, the privacy of your website’s visitors.
 However, serving them embedded social media content can complicate your good intentions.
 The good news is that my two favorite [static site generators](https://jamstack.org/generators/) (SSGs), [Eleventy](https://11ty.dev/) and [Hugo](https://gohugo.io/), will help you fix that.